fluttercandies/flutter_wechat_assets_picker/README.md

 ### Glide warning 'Failed to find GeneratedAppGlideModule'

 ```
 W/Glide   (21133): Failed to find GeneratedAppGlideModule.
-You should include an annotationProcessor compile dependency on com.github.bumptech.glide:compiler in you application ana a @GlideModule annotated AppGlideModule implementation or LibraryGlideModules will be silently ignored.
+                   You should include an annotationProcessor compile dependency on com.github.bumptech.glide:compiler
+                   in you application ana a @GlideModule annotated AppGlideModule implementation
+                   or LibraryGlideModules will be silently ignored.
 ```

 `Glide` needs annotation to keep singleton, prevent conflict between instances and versions, so while the photo manager uses `Glide` to implement image features, the project which import this should define its own `AppGlideModule`.
-See [Android](#android) section for implementation.
+See [Glide Generated API docs][] for implementation.

 ## Contributors ✨